Divigel 0.5 mg/packet (for use on skin)

 Estradiol topical may also be used for purposes not listed in this medication guide.

-What is the most important information I should know about estradiol topical?
+What is the most important information I should know about Divigel 0.5 mg/packet (estradiol topical for use on skin)?

 You should not use this medicine if you have any of the following conditions: a history of heart attack, stroke, or blood clot, a bleeding or blood-clotting disorder, liver disease, abnormal vaginal bleeding, history of an allergic reaction to estradiol topical, or a hormone-related cancer such as breast or uterine cancer.